DevStoriesAfrica/DevStories-app/README.md

 # DevStories-Africa
 This is an app for [DevStories Community](https://devstoriesafrica.com/).
+Join our [Slack Workspace](https://join.slack.com/t/devstoriesafrica/shared_invite/zt-wjw8sf9d-99zffpJhwGGu7dmHpmpDUA).
 # Some of the features to include
 - Display Past events
 - Display Upcoming events